process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 3. If you see an unlabeled problem you'd like to work on, let us know to start discussions and see if we change our minds and finally accept a contribution.
 The following sources can give you an idea of whether your request is likely to be successful:
-  - Project priorities are tracked in [GitHub projects] (https://github.com/orgs/process-analytics/projects).
+  - Project priorities are tracked in [GitHub projects](https://github.com/orgs/process-analytics/projects).
-  - These projects show which topics are currently being addressed and which have the highest priority
+  - These projects show which topics are currently being addressed and which have the highest priority.

-4. Do the changes in your own [fork](CONTRIBUTING.md#fork--create-a-branch) of the code
+4. Do the changes in your own [fork](CONTRIBUTING.md#fork--create-a-branch) of the code.

 5. Do not commit changes to files that are irrelevant to your feature or bugfix (eg: `.gitignore`).